3lvia/designsystem/packages/components/components/elvis-dropdown/README.md

 Dropdown present a list of options the user can select from and have typically 5-10 options to choose from.

 The Elvia dropdown is created using the [react-select](https://github.com/JedWatson/react-select) package.
-It is important to note that the value(s) selected, are objects of the same type as the input options, not just simple string value(s).
+It is important to note that the value(s) selected, are objects of the same type as the input options.

 ## Props

 - options (Array<object>) - Array of options that populate the dropdown menu.
 An option object contains two key value pairs, {value: string, label: string}.
-- defaultValue (object) - Set a defualt value to the dropdown.
+- defaultValue (object) - Set a default value to the dropdown.
 Has same key value pairs as an option object:
   {value: string, label: string}
-- errormsg (string) - Error message that appears if isError prop is set to true.
+- errorMessage (string) - Error message that appears if isError prop is set to true.
 - label (string) - Label value for the dropdown element.
-- menuPosition (string) - Set the position of the dropdown menu, can be either 'top', 'bottom' or 'auto', defualt value is 'auto'.
+- menuPosition (string) - Set the position of the dropdown menu, can be either 'top', 'bottom' or 'auto', default value is 'auto'.
 - placeholder (string) - Placeholder value for the dropdown menu.
 - isCompact (boolean) - Set the dropdown to a smaller elvia compact style.
 - isDisabled (boolean) - Set dropdown to a disabled state.